joedolson/access-monitor/readme.txt

 = Learn about Tenon and Automated Accessibility =

 Go to <a href="http://tenon.io">Tenon.io to run a test of your site</a> or <a href="http://tenon.io/documentation/">read the Tenon.io documentation</a>.
-Check out Karl Groves' article series <a href="http://www.karlgroves.com/2014/02/13/everything-you-know-about-accessibility-testing-is-wrong-part-1/">Everything You Know About Accessibility Testing is Wrong</a>. <a href="http://tenon.io/register.php">Get a free Tenon.io API key</a>, then install <a href="https://wordpress.org/plugins/access-monitor">Access Monitor</a> and try it out.
+Check out Karl Groves' article series <a href="http://www.karlgroves.com/2014/02/13/everything-you-know-about-accessibility-testing-is-wrong-part-1/">Everything You Know About Accessibility Testing is Wrong</a>. <a href="http://tenon.io/register.php">Get a  Tenon.io API key</a>, then install <a href="https://wordpress.org/plugins/access-monitor">Access Monitor</a> and try it out.

 Keep up with <a href="https://github.com/joedolson/access-monitor">Access Monitor development on GitHub</a>.